-- ii) Each party will bear the cost of its own nominee, and will share equally the fee of the Chairperson, and whatever other expenses are incurred by the Independent Assessment Committee in the performance of its responsibilities as set out herein. - (c) Time limits fixed in this process may be extended only by i) written, mutual consent of the parties. - ii) In all steps of this process, either party may be accompanied by or represented by their Union or Employer representative. - 19.02 Employees are expected, as part of their regular duties, to provide (a) leadership, supervision, guidance and advice to members of the health care team.
+- ii) Each party will bear the cost of its own nominee, and will share equally the fee of the Chairperson, and whatever other expenses are incurred by the Independent Assessment Committee in the performance of its responsibilities as set out herein. - (c) i) Time limits fixed in this process may be extended only by written, mutual consent of the parties. - ii) In all steps of this process, either party may be accompanied by or represented by their Union or Employer representative. - 2 (a) Employees are expected, as part of their regular duties, to provide leadership, supervision, guidance and advice to members of the health care team.
 The parties agree that discipline of all bargaining unit and non-bargaining unit employees of the Home is the responsibility of management.
-Nothing in this clause amends, modifies or clarifies any interpretation under Article 2.01, nor does it prejudice the employees' continued membership in the bargaining unit or the employee's entitlement to qualify and receive benefits under Article 22.06.
+Nothing in this clause amends, modifies or clarifies any interpretation under Article 2.01, nor does it prejudice the employees' continued membership in the bargaining unit or the employee's entitlement to qualify and receive benefits under Article 22.06. - (b) Nurses may be required, as part of their regular duties, to supervise activities of nurses working with a temporary certificate of registration in accordance with the current College of Nurses of Ontario Standards.
+In circumstances where the Home hires a nurse with a temporary certificate of registration, the Director of Care or designate shall provide every nurse who is responsible to work with the temporary registrant with the College of Nurses limitations/restrictions on their practice.